What is Geometric Mean?

 The geometric mean of 3,7, 8, 11, and 17 can be ascertained as follows-

 So, the geometric mean of the data set given is 7.93

 There are several different advantages of the Geometric Mean are as follows:

-- Rigidly Defined – It is not very much flexible in nature or in other words, it is rigidly defined.
-This means in the geometric mean method the values are always going to remain fixed.
+- Rigidly Defined – It is not very much flexible, or in other words, it is rigidly defined.
+It means in the geometric mean method.
+The values are always going to remain fixed.

 - Based on Observations – This method is based on the items and observations of various series.

-- Minimum Level of Impact – Sampling fluctuations have lesser or no impact on geometric mean.
+- Minimum Level of Impact – Sampling fluctuations have lesser or no impact on the geometric mean.

 - Useful for Mathematical Calculation – Geometric mean can also be used for further calculations with respect to algebraic and other mathematical calculations.

 - More Preference to Small Values – In the geometric mean method, the higher level of weights is vested upon small values while large values are given less significance.